Common Names: Baby's Breath, Gypsophila, Gyp

 Vase life: 5 to 7 days

 Ethylene Sensitive: Yes, very sensitive

-Botanical Facts: Gypsophila comes from the Greek for "gypsum-loving" in reference to the plants favoring of high calcium soils.
+Botanical facts: The name Gypsophila comes from the Greek for "gypsum-loving" in reference to the plant's favoring of high-calcium soils.

-Conditioning: Remove all foliage that will be below the water line.
-Cut under water with a sharp knife.
-Hydrate in a solution of warm water and commercial floral preservative / floral food for two hours before storage or usage.
-To speed the opening of blossoms.
-Pour one gallon of boiling water into a one gallon storage bucket, add two tablespoons of bleach.
+Conditioning: Remove all foliage that will be below the waterline.
+Cut with a sharp knife.
+Hydrate in a solution of water and commercial floral preservative / floral food for two hours before storage or usage.
+To speed the opening of blossoms, pour one gallon of boiling water into a one-gallon storage bucket, add two tablespoons of bleach.
 Then place the stem ends of the Baby's Breath into the hot bleach-water solution.
 You will be able to actually watch and hear the florets pop open like miniature popcorn.

 Additional notes: Baby's Breath can be a very hardy, long lasting filler flower.
 However, it is very sensitive to ethylene, water stress and botrytis.
 Make sure that storage buckets are clean and always use a commercial floral preservative / floral food containing a fungicide.
 Baby's Breath needs to be stored in high relative humidity to avoid stem desiccation.
 Do not mist Baby's Breath as this may cause blossom browning.
 Baby's Breath does dry easily and well.
 However, drying Baby's Breath generates very high levels of ethylene gas.
 Dry Baby's Breath in a well ventilated area, away from other flowers.